SSI Disability Benefits for Autistic Children

 In general, the Social Security Administration states that when single parents live with another adult who is not the child’s other parent, the income from that person is not counted.
 For the income of another adult to count, the two people have to be legally married, or hold themselves out as a married couple to the public.
 Otherwise, if you have roommates who are adults that you are not married to, their income will not be counted.
-Their relationship to you doesn’t matter, so they could be romantic interests, adult relatives, friends, or just housemates – as long as you’re not marrie or holding out and the other adult is not the disabled child’s parent, SSA won’t attribute their income to your child.
-However, there is an exception: if your child is living in someone else’s house and receiving shelter and food from them, your child’s benefit may be reduced by free shelter or food received that that other adult.
+Their relationship to you doesn’t matter, so they could be romantic interests, adult relatives, friends, or just housemates – as long as you’re not married or holding out and the other adult is not the disabled child’s parent, SSA won’t attribute their income to your child.
+However, if that person is providing the child with shelter or food from them, your child’s benefit may be reduced by free or subsidized shelter or food received from that other adult.

 The financial requirements can be very confusing.
-SSA encourages individuals to call their offices to help get answers to your questions (see numbers below).
+SSA encourages individuals to call their offices to help get answers to your questions (see numbers below) and to file an application whenever there is a possibility of financial eligibility.

 Disability Determination for Children Under 18